ZevVladimir/ATHENA/README.md

 ### Initial \[EVAL_MODEL\] Config Parameters

 To determine which simulations the model will be tested on set the *test_sims* parameter.
 This is a list of lists such that you can test on multiple simulations separately or all together or some mixture.
 For example: \[\[l0063_n1024,l1000_n1024\]\] is testing the model on two simulations combined while \[\[l0063_n1024\],\[l1000_n1024\]\] is testing the model on one simulation at a time.
-You can also test on the "Test" dataset, the "Train" dataset, or "Full" for both using the *eval_datasets* parameter.
+You can also test on the "Test" dataset, the "Train" dataset, or "Full" (both the Train and Test dataset together) for both using the *eval_datasets* parameter.

 Generally to evaluate the model we look at plots which can be enabled or disabled using the following parameters:
 - *dens_prf_plt*: Plots the density profiles scaled by rho_m predicted by the model versus SPARTA's calculated profiles and the ratios between them.
 Can split the profiles by nu values using the *dens_prf_nu_split* parameter with the splits determined by *plt_nu_splits* where the splits are written like: 0.5-1.0,1.0-1.5.
 Or by mass accretion rate using *plt_macc_splits*